AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 You can automate Aviatrix deployment by `REST APIs <https://api.aviatrix.com/?version=latest>`_ and `Terraform configurations <https://docs.aviatrix.com/HowTos/aviatrix_terraform.html>`_.

-What are the complexities with cloud networking?
+What are the complexities in cloud networking?
 ---------------------------------------------------

 Networking is a well established industry, what makes networking in the cloud new again?
 It's the complexity.